AndreRudolph/impulsephp-doc/docs/server/component_validation.md

     }</code>
 </pre>

+There is another property called <span class="code-hint">stateType</span> that can be set by calling <span class="code-hint">stateType</span>.
+The type declares the way of visualization.
+The default value is "default."

+All components extending the InputComponent have a default implementation of state handling and visualization.
+With default value the input element of the component is extended with a css class and the message appears on bottom of it.
+By changing the type to "tooltip", the message will instead appear as a tooltip.

 <h4><a id="introduction">Introduction</a></h4>

 Impulse middlewares are a great concept that are highly inspired by the Laravel Framework.
 Since the workflow